Farrier and Blacksmithing Classes

 - For the Anatomy and Trimming course there is no additional cost to register as a participant as no additional materials or supplies are required for the course.

-- For the Blacksmithing, Farrier Forging or Shoeing segments, you MUST pay the additional cost to be a participant.
+- For the Blacksmithing you MUST pay the additional cost to be a participant for equipment and supplies.
 The additional cost is $100 for the entire segment or $30 for an individual class.

 - When registering as an auditor, you may use your package to register for an entire segment (4 class series) OR various classes from all four farrier course segments.
 When you are auditing the Blacksmithing, Forging or Shoeing classes you will not be able to participate in the hands on activities.